Devil Summoner

 Devil Summoner, (Note: (デビルサマナー, Debiru Samanā)) initially marketed as Shin Megami Tensei: Devil Summoner, is a video game franchise developed and primarily published by Atlus.
 Focused on a series of role-playing video games, Devil Summoner is a spin-off from Atlus' Megami Tensei franchise.
 The first entry in the series, Shin Megami Tensei: Devil Summoner, was released in 1995 for the Sega Saturn.
-The series has seen several more games since, with the most recent main entry being Soul Hackers 2 released in 2022.
+The series has seen several more games since, with the most recent main entry being Raidou Remastered: The Mystery of the Soulless Army released in 2025.

 Devil Summoner began as a spin-off based on the positively-received Shin Megami Tensei If...
 (1994).
 The games, set on an alternate Earth between the 1930s and a fictionalized near-future, featuring a person either related to or holding the Kuzunoha family name using demons to investigate cases involving the supernatural.
 Created by Kouji Okada, the series was developed by multiple Megami Tensei veterans including artist Kazuma Kaneko and composer Shoji Meguro.
 While each entry has a different story and time period, it shares a universe and uses recurrent detective story elements.

 The series remained exclusive to Japan until the release of Devil Summoner: Raidou Kuzunoha vs. the Soulless Army in 2006, with all games apart from the original receiving English localizations from Atlus USA.
 Several entries have been supported by spin-off media and supplementary game materials.
 The first two Devil Summoner titles were among the best-selling titles for the Saturn.
 Games in the series have seen generally positive reception internationally.